Hero Image

 If I were giving the foundational lecture today, I would mention one thing that makes me sad, and one that makes me glad.
 The sad one would be the fresh acknowledgment that some advances we hoped we had made in racial harmony were not as deep as we thought, calling for a fresh commitment to go deeper and do better, with fresh focuses not only on diversity and harmony, but also on justice.

-The glad one would be to draw attention to two concrete steps that Bethlehem College & Seminary has taken to put our money where our mouth is.
+The glad one would be to draw attention to two concrete steps that Bethlehem College and Seminary has taken to put our money where our mouth is.
 Our mouth said ten years ago, “Happy, unified ethnic diversity in Christ is our destiny in the age to come and should be loved, longed for, and sought after here and now.”

 In the meantime, the words, longed for and sought after have taken on dollars and flesh.
 To commemorate the heartbreaking death of one of our incoming students, the Alex Steddom International Student Fund was created to provide scholarships for international students holding appropriate visas.